Motive power depot: German practice

-The equivalent of such depots in German-speaking countries is the Bahnbetriebswerk or Bw which has similar functions, with major repairs and overhauls being carried out at Ausbesserungswerke.
-The number of these reduced drastically on the changeover from steam to diesel and electric traction and most modern Bw in Germany are specialised depots, often responsible for a single rail class.
+The equivalent of such depots in German-speaking countries is the Bahnbetriebswerk or Bw, which has similar functions, with major repairs and overhauls being carried out at Ausbesserungswerke.
+The number of those was reduced drastically following the changeover from steam to diesel and electric traction, and most modern Bw in Germany are specialised depots, often responsible for a single locomotive class.